ghostserver10/hopperGame/README.md

 # hopperGame
-Simplified version of game for debugging
+Simplified version of the game for debugging